 Invest In Technology To Gain Competitive Advantage

 But what can AI do for you?
-If you typically spend most of your time on mundane, repetitive tasks, you’re already behind the eight-ball.
+If you typically spend most of your time on mundane, repetitive tasks, you’re already behind.
 Process automation and workflow optimization not only give you back those hours to focus on higher-value tasks; they do it very efficiently and accurately.
 Plus, machines don’t sleep, so you’ll get a massive boost in productivity almost right away.

 While innovation doesn’t always mean technology, you’ll want to have it on your radar if you’re on track to scale.
-There will come a time when you’ll have to jump in the sandbox with the “big guys” in your industry, so you’ll want to be on a level playing field.
 Do your homework.
 Find out what your competitors did to get where there are today, and if that’s what you aspire to be, use that data as a yardstick to measure your progress.
 When you’re one step ahead, you won’t have as far to go.

 Engage Your Staff in The Innovation Process

-No matter how passionate or excited you are about your new direction, be sure you’re looping your employees in throughout the process.
-Your teams are the front line, and you need them to be on board whatever you decide.
-After all, if they aren’t comfortable with the tools and processes you layout for them, you stand to lose a lot.
+No matter how passionate or excited you are about your new direction, be sure you’re including your employees in the process.
+Your teams are the front line, and you need them to be on board with whatever you decide.
+After all, if they aren’t comfortable with the tools and processes you lay out for them, you stand to lose a lot.
 Good employees are hard to come by, and when your company begins to scale rapidly, you want people you trust on your side.
 Everybody wants to feel like they’re a part of something bigger than themselves.
 When your people feel valued, they’ll work harder for you and bring their best work to the table.

 Here are a few ways you can engage your staff to inspire innovation:

 Make problem-solving a part of every staff meeting